bphenriques/dotfiles/README.md

+# Screenshots

+TODO

 # Description

-Yet another workspace installer.
+Personal workspace installer.
 Saw many, took inspiration of some and got confused by others.
 In the end I decided to learn by doing one myself with the following guidelines:
-* Portable
+* Cross-platform to keep workflow consistency between different OS.
+* Sensible settings and avoid being too couple to my own settings.
-* Minimalistic which means:
+* Simplify installation as possible which means:
     * Using `stow` to manage dotfiles seamlessly.
     * Automate `Brewfile` installation.
-* Extensible as (unfortunately) some programs are not as seamless as `brew install <module>` followed by `stow <module>`.
+    * Unfortunately some programs are not installed with just `brew install <module>` followed by `stow <module>`, therefore had to get creative.
-* Idempotent as much as possible so that I can run the installer as many times as I want.
+* Idempotenty so the installer can be run as many times as possible.
-* Consistency between the operating systems I use.

 # Installation